DoctorEww/software-assurance/usecase/password_generator/readme.md

 * Password complexity is ensured through the

 NOTES
-* Max passworods in history: 100
+* Max passwords in history: 100
 * Defaults
   * Length: 14
   * One number required